nucleome/docs/source/components.rst

 Scatterplot tool
 ----------------

-Nucleome Browser provides a convenient scatterplot tool to interactively visualize signals of bigWig tracks.
+Nucleome Browser provides a convenient scatterplot tool to interactively compare signals between two bigWig tracks.
-Clicking the ``scatterplot`` button (|gb-scatterplot|), a window will appear on the right side of the genome browser panel.
+Clicking the ``scatterplot button`` (|gb-scatterplot|), a window will appear on the right side of the genome browser panel.
 After you select which tracks to be shown in the X-axis and Y-axis, an interactive scatterplot will be shown.
-In the scatterplot, each dot indicates a genomic bin (size of the genomic bin will be automatically adjusted based on the length of the current viewed region).
+In this scatterplot, each dot indicates a genomic bin (the size of the genomic bin will be automatically adjusted based on the size of the currently viewed region).
-Notably, if you highlight regions on the tracks or the ideogram of a chromosome, corresponding dots will also be highlighted in the scatterplot.
+Notably, if you highlight regions on genomic tracks or the ideogram of a chromosome, corresponding dots will also be highlighted (by a different color) in the scatterplot.
 When you drag the highlighted region, highlighted dots will automatically update.
 Conversely, when you use the rectangle or lasso selection tool to manually select a set of dots on the scatterplot, those regions will be highlighted on the tracks as well.

-This tool is quite useful to facilitate researchers to discover interesting regions showing unexpected distributions or relationships between two signals.
+This tool is quite useful to facilitate researchers to discover interesting regions showing unexpected a relationship between two signals.
 For other functions of the scatterplot tool such as pan, zoom, reset, etc., you can view the documentation on the plotly website (`https://plotly.com <https://plotly.com>`_).

 .. figure:: img/figures_chapter_3/ch3_gbrowser_scatterplot_v2.png